TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 your information, rather than the defaults.
 I'd recommend spending some time looking through your site's basic configuration(s).

-To make changes to this website, here's the workflow that I usually follow:
+To make changes to my blog, here's the workflow that I usually follow:

 1. Navigate to your site: [http://localhost:4000](http://localhost:4000)
 1. Make a change to a file such as `_config.yml`